-CYCLING: Auburn is one of 150 cities to be named a Bicycle-Friendly Community by the League of American Bicyclists.
-The city of Auburn remains the only Bicycle-Friendly Community in the state since the year of 2000.
-The City is happy to offer bike sharing programs, welcome cyclist group rides, and several Unique biking trails throughout the city with more thank 40 miles of bike trails and paths throughout the city.
+one of 150 cities to be named a Bicycle-Friendly Community by the League of American Bicyclists.
+Auburn is one of only two Bicycle-Friendly Communities in the state.
+The City is happy to offer bike sharing programs, welcome cyclist group rides, and several unique biking trails throughout the city with more than 40 miles of bike trails/paths in the city.